How to sandbox your digital life.

 In 2025 I’ve spent way more time in the real world and it’s been great.

-I’m building a new lane now and am obsessed with private AI, local AI and finding a way to share on social media without sharing personal content or pictures of myself.
+I’m building a new lane now and am obsessed with private AI, local AI and finding a way to show up on social media in a new way.

 I think it’s a great challenge and I’m excited about it…